Ujjal Singh: Business career

+His Lower Bari Doab estate in Khanewal itself was 1,700 acres and his father’s Jagir was over 20,000 acres, a 200 acre citrus Orchard in Sargodha along with four cotton factories in Jaranwala and Bhalwal- named Khalsa Cotton Factory, New Khalsa Cotton Factory, Inder Cotton Factory and New Inder Cotton Factory.

+His name was famed in West Punjab even after Partition, Ujjal Singh became a household name for landowning Sikh lower-nobility.

 Early Politics and Freedom Fighting

 At the young age of 22, in 1917 Ujjal Singh had participated as a representative of Sikhs during the Montagu–Chelmsford Reforms.

 Ujjal Singh first joined the Chief Khalsa Diwan of Sir Sundar Singh Majithia in 1919.
 He was elected to the Punjab Legislative Council in (1926–36) and continued serving till 1956.
 He also served as the secretary of the Khalsa National Party, which was created by Sir Jogendra Singh in 1935 where he worked in Sikh political and religious affairs and became a member of the first Shiromani Gurdwara Parbandhak Committee.
 His actions were well received by the Sikh spheres- by the time he became famous his cousin Mehtab Singh became the President of Shiromani Gurdwara Parbandhak Committee and the Deputy President of Punjab Legislative Council.

 He supported Jathedar Akali Baba Chet Singh Nihang's crusade for allowing the Akali-Nihangs to keep spears and full-length swords with themselves at all times.
 Later he also actively participated in the Gurdwara Reform Movement (1921-1924) also known as the Akali Movement.
 From 1929-1930 he served as a secretary of the Punjab Reforms Committee.

 He served as Parliamentary Secretary (Home) in the Unionist Government in undivided Punjab (1936-1941) under Sikander Hayat Khan- but resigned after differences.
 He was, later, part of an Indian delegation to the Food and Agriculture Organization held in Quebec.
 He was nominated as the Urban Sikh representative to the 1st and 2nd Round Table Conferences held in London.
 He resigned in protest to the British not freeing Akali prisoners during the Gurdwara Reform Movement.
 Later he refused to attend the 3rd Round Table Conference in protest to the Communal Award and the British not taking the Sikh stance into consideration.

 He was then a part of the Sir Tej Bahadur Sapru Committee in 1944.
 From 1946 onwards he joined the Indian National Congress.

 Post-Partition

+Partition of Punjab

 Independence of Sikhistan was declared on 9 March in Maharaja Dalip Singh Nagar, Lahore by Ujjal Singh himself along with other notable Sikhs like Master Tara Singh and Giani Kartar Singh Jhabbar.
 He was a part of the Sikh Council of Action set up with Dictator Niranjan Singh Gill of the Azad Hind Fauj.
 He was then elected into the Defense Committee to protect Hindus and Sikhs from Islamic aggression.
 He then visited Rawalpindi and Panja Sahib to help Hindus and Sikhs who fell prey to riots in West Punjab.
 He along with Jawaharlal Nehru arrived and secured the protection of refugees in Punjab.